ACaragher/Spotify-Tools/README.md

 To get a local copy up and running follow these steps:

-1. Create an Spotify app <a href="https://developer.spotify.com/documentation/web-api/concepts/apps">here</a>.
+1. Create a Spotify app <a href="https://developer.spotify.com/documentation/web-api/concepts/apps">here</a>.
 Fill in whatever you wish in each field.
 2. Copy the Client ID and Client Secret to `cred.py` in `./spotify_tools`.
 Make sure the Redirect URI in your Spotify app matches the Redirect URI in `cred.py`.